jbrumf/tinyqsim/doc_src/Quantum_computing_basics.md

 The resulting state is $\ket{011}$.
 Placing a binary point before the '011' gives the binary fraction $0.011_2$ which is the value $\theta=\frac{3}{8}$ expressed in binary.

+## Simulating a Quantum Computer

+A simulator that can run quantum circuits can be implemented in a number of different ways.

+### Using Matrices and Vectors

+One possible approach to simulation is to represent the quantum state vector as an array and the quantum gates as matrices, as in the earlier examples.
+Following this approach, a K-qubit gate requires a $2^K\times 2^K$ matrix of complex values, typically of 16 bytes each.

+However, even a one-qubit gate (e.g. Hadamard) needs to be expanded to an N-qubit matrix with $2^N\times 2^N$ elements in order to apply it to the N-qubit quantum state.
+For 15 qubits, the matrix would be about 17 GB, growing by a factor of 4 for each extra qubit.
+Not only is this a problem for memory but it is also extremely slow because of the enormous overhead in using such a large matrix, when the one-qubit gate to be applied only needs a 2x2 matrix.

+It is generally better to start with an initial state vector and multiply it by each expanded gate matrix in turn, than to multiply all the expanded matrices together first to form a circuit matrix and then multiply this by the state vector.
+The time complexity of the former is of the order $\mathcal{O}(M.2^{2N})$ for M gates applied one at a time, whereas the latter is of order $\mathcal{O}(M.2^{3N})$.
+This is just for the matrix multiplications.
+It does not take into account expanding the gates or permuting the qubits.

+There are various optimizations that can be applied with this approach.
+Groups of matrices may be combined in a bottom-up fashion by taking the matrix and tensor products before expanding them for application to the state vector.
+At least one N-qubit matrix will normally be needed at the end of the computation, so the memory needed for this large matrix will still be a limiting factor.
+Such optimisations can make a useful improvement but cannot compete with the exponential growth in complexity as the number of qubits increases.

+In conclusion, the 'brute force' approach of using matrices and vectors for simulation is only useful for very simple circuits involving up to about 12 qubits and is not used in practice.

+### Using Tensors

+A much better approach is to represent the quantum state as a tensor, with the tensor subscripts corresponding to qubits.
+A tensor is an abstract mathematical entity, but it may be represented in a specific orthonormal basis as a multi-dimensional array with one dimension per tensor index.

+Numerical libraries, such as Numpy, represent tensors this way as 'strided' arrays.
+The internal data structure is a one-dimensional array with a separate small 'stride' array that holds the step size between elements for each dimension.
+The dimensions (e.g. qubits) may be permuted simply by permuting the stride arrays, without altering the data array.
+The same one-dimensional data-array may have multiple 'views' each with its own stride array.

+The state vector may be converted into a tensor simply by changing the view.
+This is known as 'reshaping' the array.
+The vector and tensor are just different views of the same underlying 1D data array.
+Likewise, a gate matrix can be expressed as a tensor, with subscripts for both the input and ouput qubits, simply by reshaping it.

+For example, a 4-bit quantum state may be represented as the tensor $S_{abcd}$ where the subscripts correspond to qubits.
+Similarly, the matrix definition of a 2-qubit gate can be expressed as a tensor $U_{ijkl}$.

+If we now want to apply the 2-qubit gate to qubits (3,0) of the state, in that order, it is simply necessary to perform a tensor contraction, which can be expressed in Einstein summation notation as:

+$\qquad U_{ijdb}\,S_{abcd}\,\rightarrow S^{'}_{ajci}$

+Summation is implied over subscripts that are repeated within in a term, which in this case are $b$ and $d$.

+There is no longer any need to expand the gate definition to operate on the entire state.
+The gate tensor updates all the elements of the state tensor.
+The tensor indices take care of applying the gate to non-adjacent qubits in a specified order.

+The state tensor has $2^N$ elements of 16 bytes each and a K-qubit gate tensor has $2^{2K}$ elements of 16 bytes.

+The gate complexity is now only $\mathcal{O}(M.2^N)$.
+If the circuit is built from one and two qubit gates, a constant average gate size can be assumed, so the variation with gate size can be ignored.
+The time complexity for $M$ gates is then also $\mathcal{O}(M.2^N)$.
+This is better than the complexity for the matrix approach, which was $\mathcal{O}(M.2^{2N})$, by a factor of $2^N$, which is an exponential improvement.

+A different approach to using tensors is to represent the quantum circuit as a *tensor network*.
+This is a graph with nodes representing tensors and edges (connecting lines) representing tensor contractions.
+There are a variety of techniques and algorithms for optimizing such networks.

+Alternatively, there are software libraries, such as TensorFlow and PyTorch, that implement tensors as multi-dimensional arrays and can exploit hardware acceleration through the use of GPUs.

 ## Conclusions

 This has been a look at the basics of quantum computing, mostly from the perspective of information processing rather than physical implementation.
 There are many more topics to learn about, but it is hoped that this has been a useful start.